dmitribodiu/90-days-challenge/architecture.md

 In theory you can implement microservices however you want but the most common way to implement the patten is by using:
 1. API REST based topology
     For websites with specific purposes.
-That contain of small services that implement some small self-contained portion of business logic.
+That comprise of small services that implement some small self-contained portion of business logic.
 2. application REST based topology
 3. Centralized messaging topology